cicsdev/cics-java-jcics-samples/projects/com.ibm.cicsdev.link/README.md

 1. Compile and deploy the COBOL programs `EC01`, `EDUPGM`, and `EDUCHAN`.
 1. Define appropriate PROGRAM definitions, or enable program autoinstall.
 1. Optionally add a CICS Java program definiton for LinkServerEduchan called EDUCHAN if you wish to replace the EDUCHAN COBOL sample with the Java implemenation.
+1. Optionally add a CICS Java program definiton for LinkServerEC01 called EV01 if you wish to replace the EC01 COBOL sample with the Java implemenation.

 ## Running the Example